*** ULTRAPHONIX ***

 *** Conference hosting ***

-QMU was proud to host the 2010 Colloquium of the British Association of Clinical Linguistics and ULTRAFEST in 2013 .
-Oh and then there's ICPhS 2015- co-hosted by a Scottish consortium and held in Glasgow.
+QMU has been proud to host the 2010 Colloquium of BACL (the British Association of Clinical Linguistics), ULTRAFEST in 2013, and to co-host ICPhS2015 as part of a Scottish consortium and held in Glasgow.
+Full proceedings for the 750+ papers at ICPhS are available online.

 for online pdf papers and output